Close Mobile Navigation

 In Thailand, cervical cancer affects more women than you might think.

-• It is the 2nd leading cause of cancer deaths in women aged 15-44 in Thailand1
+• It is the 2nd most frequent cancer among women aged 15-44 in Thailand1

-• About 31.4 million of the Thai population are at risk of cervical cancer1
+• About 31.4 million people in Thailand are at risk of cervical cancer1

 Who is at risk?

-Around 34% of young Thai women have had sexual intercourse before they are 17 years old, with some reporting first sexual intercourse as early as 12-13 years old.
+Around 34% of young Thai women have had sexual intercourse before they are 17 years old.
 More than half of them also reported having unprotected sex.2

-Such unsafe sexual practices not only put Thai women at risk of HPV infections and cervical cancer, but their risk also heightens with each new partner they acquire throughout their lifetime.4
+Such unsafe sexual practices not only put Thai women at risk of HPV infections and cervical cancer,3 but their risk also heightens with each new partner they acquire throughout their lifetime.4

 Although all sexually active women are at risk,